 If possible, keep it to a page or less.
 Why?
 Do you see how nice this tip was compared to the other 7 tips?

 Reports are a necessary part of our existence as project managers.
 They keep everyone on the same page, remove surprises, and get people moving forward.
 It’s up to you to make sure you continue to love the reports you generate.
 Following the 8 Tips above will move you in that direction!

-Here’s another tip where you can’t lose!
-Try ProjectManager.com FREE for 30 days and see how easy it is to create informative, actionable, and relevant reports in real-time.
-You can create a project report in just three clicks, identify whether the project is on track, and view, print or email your project reports as you wish!
+Here’s another tip.
+Try our software for 30 days, free, and see how easy it is to create informative, actionable, and relevant reports in real-time.
+You can create a project report in just three clicks, identify whether the project is on track, and view, print or email your project reports as you wish.